Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

 Today we will drive to Khovd or Olgiy depending on the flight schedules.
 There will be time for some sightseeing in the town before gathering for a farewell dinner for local staff at the hotel.
-Overnight: Local hotel
+Accommodation: Local hotel

 Meals: B,L,D